adetokunbo/keyed-vals/keyed-vals/README.md

 {- Also suppose each Person is stored with an @Int@ key.
 To enable that, define a @newtype@ of @Int@, e.g,
 -}
-newtype PersonID = newtype PersonID Int deriving stock (Eq, Show) deriving (ToHttpApiData, FromHttpApiData, Num, Ord) via Int
+newtype PersonID = PersonID Int deriving stock (Eq, Show) deriving (ToHttpApiData, FromHttpApiData, Num, Ord) via Int